alonpresman/AlonPresman/README.md

 ### Hello There 👋
 My name is Alon Presman, Ethical hacker and CTF player on THM and HTB platforms.
-I'll share here CTFs writeups.
+I'll share CTFs writeups here.

 **LinkedIn** : https://www.linkedin.com/in/alon-presman-673704254/